18F/18f.gsa.gov/content/pages/offerings/strategy-development.md

 {% endcapture %}

-{% include "testimonial.html"
+{% include "testimonial.html",
-    quote="We didn’t know where to start, but in the end, we got so much more than a website.
-We had a complete culture change about how to do user-centered design and agile." attribution="Wei Lou"
+     quote: "We didn’t know where to start, but in the end, we got so much more than a website.
+We had a complete culture change about how to do user-centered design and agile.",
-    position="Product Owner"
+     attribution: "Wei Lou",
-    organization="Federal Election Commission"
+     position: "Product Owner",
-    agency_image=""
+     organization: "Federal Election Commission"
 %}

 <section class="usa-section section-padding-6">